| || member for 8 years, 10 months, 20 days|

-For the last 25 years, Jodi Koste, Archivist at the Medical College of Virginia, and I have been compiling a biographical register of physicians who served the Confederacy in a medical capacity.
+For the last 35 years, Jodi Koste, Archivist at the Medical College of Virginia, and I have been compiling a biographical register of physicians who served the Confederacy in a medical capacity.
 At the present time there are over 10,200 files in the database, but because of duplications through multiple spellings of surnames and given names, I estimate there were about 9000 different individuals who served as physicians.
-Cemetery monuments and images of Confederate physicians are appropriate additions.
-They also help correct spelling errors.
+Cemetery documentation often supplies valuable information about Confederate physicians and can help correct spelling errors.
 Find A Grave memorials have supplied valuable information for the register and to those who use it.

 F. Terry Hambrecht, M.D.

 All I can saw is WOW!
 Nicely done.
 I love the photo of the Cemetery...hope you have a nice trip.